ClosedNon-Profit

 Who Can Apply

-Allocated only to Basic Rights Queensland Applicant must be a not for profit organisation Must be a community-based employment advisory service Service focus is providing free work-related information and advice to women
+• Funds are allocated to Basic Rights Queensland only • Applicant must be a not-for-profit organisation • Applicant must be a community-based employment advisory service • Service provides free information and advice to women on work-related issues

 Funds are allocated to Basic Rights Queensland only.
-The organisation is described as a not for profit community based employment advisory service which provides free information and advice to women on all work related issues.
+The organisation must be a not-for-profit community-based employment advisory service that provides free information and advice to women on all work-related issues.

 What's Funded

-Delivery of a community-based employment advisory service providing free information, advice, advocacy and referrals to women on work-related issues.
+Delivery of free employment advisory, advocacy and referral services for women on work-related issues.

 Expected Outcomes